Anytime someone searches for something in Google, that information is stored and cataloged by Google.

 - Plan the order in which you will start creating your content

-- Avoid having multiple pages on your website optimized for the same keywords (very important)
+- Avoid having multiple pages on your website optimized for the exact keywords (crucial)